 You need to enter all the file paths like this.
-For example, you have one file named TWC.png on Desktop and another file named TWC1.txt in the Downloads folder.
-To delete them at once, you can enter this following command-
+For example, you have one file named TWC.png on the Desktop and another file named TWC1.txt in the Downloads folder.
+To delete them at once, you can enter the following command-

 Remove-item C:\Users\user-name\Desktop\TWC.png, C:\Users\user-name\Downloads\TWC1.txt

 Like deleting multiple files, the command is the same to remove more than one folder using Windows PowerShell.
 For example, you can use a command like this-